Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

 and $n$ the number of following nodes of a link.

-The individual velocity of a single cell is assigned by pseudo-random number sampling based on a cumulative distribution function (CDF).
+The velocity of an individual cell is assigned by pseudo-random number sampling based on a cumulative distribution function (CDF).
 This ensures that a group of cells starting from the same node have different velocities and disperse over time in the blood vessels.
 The CDF was derived using the velocity profile of laminar flow in a tube \cite{Belhocine2016}

 where $x\in\left[0,r\right]$ is the radial distance from the center.
 The distribution of blood flow over the profile of the vessels is then given by